Death Row Inmate Julius Jones Is Spared by Guv Hours Before Execution

 A Black man who spent nearly 20 years on death row for a crime he’s maintained he never committed has been granted clemency by Oklahoma’s governor after high-profile supporters across the country rallied in his defense.

-Just hours before he was set to be executed, Oklahoma Gov. Kevin Stitt issued an executive order Thursday, reducing Julius Jones’ sentence to life in prison without the possibility of parole after calls from anti-death penalty activists and celebrities to spare his life.
+Just hours before Julius Jones was set to be executed, Oklahoma Gov. Kevin Stitt issued an executive order Thursday, reducing his sentence to life in prison without the possibility of parole after calls from anti-death penalty activists and celebrities to spare his life.

 In a statement, Stitt said, “After prayerful consideration and reviewing materials presented by all sides of this case, I have determined to commute Julius Jones’ sentence to life in prison without the possibility of parole.”